NorSC/supervisor-search/_supervisors/xiaomin-chen.md

   Recommendation systems play a key role in today's e-commerce platforms.
 Recommendations are performed by analysing users' purchase historic data and personal profiles.
 It has been revealed that the service providers collect more data than required.
 Even ethical data aggregation and analytics can violate user privacy.
 In this project students will investigate state-of-the-art privacy-preserving measures, such as differential learning, federated learning, and deep-learning recommendation algorithms, and develop a prototype for a private recommendation system.
 Knowledge in machine learning/deep learning and programming in python are essential. such as differential learning, federated learning,

-  **3 Privacy in Digital Healthcare**

-  **4 Preserving Privacy when Fighting against Finance Crimes**
+  **3 Preserving Privacy when Fighting against Finance Crimes**

   **K﻿eywords: Privacy, Money Laundering, Federated Learning, Finance Crimes**

   Investigation into finance crimes such as corruptions, money laundering, requests a full access to individual bank accounts including personal data and historic transaction data.
-What price should anti-financial crimes put on people's privacy rights?
-This question has become unavoidable for all involved in the fight.
+What price should anti-financial crime put on people's privacy rights?
+This question has become unavoidable for all involved in this fight.
 We need to strike a balance between the effective extraction of information to expose criminal activities and the responsible use of personal data.

-  In this project, we will explore privacy preserving solutions that are capable of training anomaly detection models given the datasets, while providing a demonstrable level of privacy protection against well-known privacy violation attacks.
+  In this project, we will explore privacy preserving solutions that are capable of training anomaly detection models, while providing a demonstrable level of privacy protection against well-known privacy violation attacks.
 Students who have machine learning background and are interested in Anti-Money Laundering models are welcome to join this project.

-  **5**
+  **4﻿ Mobility Disorder Monitoring System for the Elderly**

+  **K﻿eywords: IoT, Mobile App Development, Data Visualisation, Digital Healthcare**

+  T﻿he UK's population is ageing.
+Mobility disorder in the elderly is one of the most significant issues for research, practice and policy in ageing and public health to tackle with.
+Early detection and prevention of mobility disorder plays a crucial role in promoting the health and well-being of the elderly and reducing healthcare costs.
+In this project, we will build an IoT system to monitor the vital signs of elderly people when conducting exercise activities and visualise the collected data on a mobile device to display and track their daily health conditions.
+Students who are interested in IoT and mobile app development are welcome to join this project.
 additional_details_msc: ""
 ---